Low FODMAP Snacks On-the-Go

 Nutrition Information (1 bar): 260 calories, 2 grams fiber, 12 grams protein

-The Be Nice Love Your Guts bar was created by a Registered Dietitian, and is specifically formulated for people with IBS/FODMAP intolerances.
+The Happy Bar was created by an MD, and is specifically formulated for people with IBS/FODMAP intolerances.
 These bars are great for satisfying your sweet tooth!
 They taste like a soft chocolate peanut butter cookie with a healthy twist.
 They are also vegan, dairy-free, soy-free, corn-free, and gluten free.

 I love the Mary's Gone Cracker brand and have been eating the Original and Black Pepper flavor for years.
 I just discovered the Super Seed flavor and it has become my new favorite.
 This low FODMAP Super Seed cracker is gluten-free, soy-free, dairy-free, and peanut/nut-free!
 It also contains 450mg of omega-3 fatty acids per 1 ounce serving and tastes amazing.